virgesmith/neworder/paper/paper.md

 It supports both serial and parallel execution modes, with the latter using MPI to distribute computations for large populations or to perform sensitivity or convergence analyses. *neworder* runs as happily on a desktop PC as it does on a HPC cluster.

-*neworder* was inspired by @government_of_canada_modgen_2009-1 and, to a lesser extent, the python-based @liam2_nodate tool, and can be thought of as a powerful best-of-both-worlds hybrid of MODGEN and LIAM2.
+*neworder* was inspired by MODGEN [@government_of_canada_modgen_2009-1] and, to a lesser extent, the python-based LIAM2 [@noauthor_liam2_nodate] tool, and can be thought of as a powerful best-of-both-worlds hybrid of MODGEN and LIAM2.

 Both MODGEN and LIAM2 require their models to be specified in proprietary languages (based on C++ and yaml, respectively), whereas our framework eliminates the extra learning curve as users simply define their models in standard python code.